-Abstract: Low cost, the possibility of online monitoring and high sensitivity distinguish the method of structural monitoring using Lamb waves from other available methods.
+Abstract.
+Low cost, the possibility of online monitoring and high sensitivity distinguish the method of structural monitoring using Lamb waves from other available methods.
 Structural analysis based on Lamb waves in heterogeneous materials requires fundamental knowledge of the behavior of Lamb waves in such materials.
 This basic knowledge is critical for signal processing in determining possible damage that can be detected by the propagating wave.
 Recently, Lamb wave methods have been used to simultaneously survey large areas of composite structures.
 However, such methods are more complex than traditional ultrasonic testing because Lamb waves have dispersive characteristics, namely, the wave speed varies depending on the frequency, modes and thickness of the plates.
-Experimentally measured group velocities of Lamb waves in composite materials with anisotropic characteristics do not coincide with theoretical group velocities, which are calculated using the dispersion equation of Lamb waves.
-This discrepancy arises because in anisotropic materials there is an angle between the direction of the group velocity and the direction of the phase velocity.
 This work investigates the propagation characteristics of Lamb waves in composites, focusing on group velocity and characteristic wave curves.
 For symmetric laminates, a robust method is proposed by imposing boundary conditions on the mid-plane and top surface to separate symmetric and antisymmetric wave modes.
 The dispersive and anisotropic behavior of Lamb waves in two different types of symmetrical laminates is theoretically studied in detail.
 The dispersion of Lamb waves was studied for 10 symmetric and asymmetric modes.
 It is shown that only fundamental modes are not characterized by a cutoff frequency, which indicates the interaction of fundamental modes with composite layers in the low-frequency range.
-A high level of group velocity dispersion was discovered for the SHO and SO modes.
-It is concluded that in isotropic laminates, dispersion is characteristic of symmetric modes.
-It is shown that the frequency dependence of the group velocity of Lamb waves of laminar composites can be represented in polynomial form.

-Keywords: Lamb wave, group velocity dispersion, wavelet analysis, laminar composites.
+Key words: Lamb wave, group velocity dispersion, wavelet analysis, laminar composites.
+Introduction.